Bernd Stange: 2005–16: Final years and retirement

 In 2005 Stange joined Apollon Limassol in Cyprus and helped them to avoid relegation.
 The following season Apollon won unbeaten the Cypriot Championship after 12 years.
 Also, Apollon won the Super Cup a few months later for the first time.
 He continued for the 2006–07 season but resigned in the middle of that season because his team was not doing well and lost its chance to win the Championship again.

 On 30 July 2007, Stange was appointed by the Belarus Football Federation to coach the national team after previous manager Yuri Puntus resigned the month before due to a poor performance in the Euro 2008 qualifying.
 For his first game on 22 August, against Israel, Stange, to the surprise of fans and media called up many young players from the domestic league.
 His debut ended in a 2–1 impressive victory despite questionable positioning of players on the field.

 On 7 October 2011, Stange stood down from his post after the end of the UEFA Euro 2012 qualifying campaign.

 Bernd Stange has often commented on his desire to eventually settle in Perth with his wife Dorothea.

 On 15 May 2013, Stange was unveiled as the head coach of Singapore national football team.
 He openly criticized Singapore players for their lack of fitness and refusal to meet him personally for further fitness drills.
 Under his tutelage Singapore performed badly as they were eliminated from the 2014 AFF Championship where the "Lions" were a host nation.
 There were high expectations for the "Lions" because they won the last edition (2012).
-Despite that in 16 June 2015, they tied Japan 0–0 in a goalless draw at Saitama Stadium 2002.
+Despite that on 16 June 2015, they tied Japan 0–0 in a goalless draw at Saitama Stadium 2002.

 Stange ended his stint with Singapore in April 2016.

 Stange retired on 14 July 2016.